Maximilianos/maxpanas.com/notes.md

 ## Random

+- Use an SVG for the site Logo instead of text and a font (?)
 - Add MathJax to the markdown parser for articles (?)
 - Make sure no-js class is removed only when js generally executes successfully (?)